-As explained above, the Cooperative follows RUS accounting guidelines, except as otherwise allowed or prescribed by its state regulator, the PUC.
-In accordance with state regulatory requirements, contributions in aid of construction prior to 2013 were accounted for as a component of patrons' equity rather than as a reduction of electric plant in service.
-Beginning in January, 2013 the Cooperative began netting all contributions in aid of construction received from its members with the fixed assets placed in service for all new line construction.
-All contributions in aid of construction come from patrons of the Cooperative.
-The Cooperative is allowed to recover its gross investment in plant in its rates.
+As explained above, WEC follows RUS accounting guidelines, except as otherwise allowed or prescribed by its state regulator, the PUC.
+In accordance with state regulatory requirements, contributions in aid of construction prior to 2013 were accounted for as a component of members' equity rather than as a reduction of electric plant in service.
+Beginning in January 2013 WEC began netting all contributions in aid of construction received from its members with the fixed assets placed in service for all new line construction.
+All contributions in aid of construction come from members of WEC.
+WEC is allowed to recover its gross investment in plant in its rates.